Blink-Project/meta-orangepi-r1plus-bsp/README.md

 This README file contains information on the contents of the meta-orangepi-r1plus-bsp layer.

-It has been developped by myself (aledemers), for my own orangepi r1+ device, and it does not support all peripherals yet.
-Help me complete it if you want!

 See this link for a complete build setup using this layer: [Yocto OrangePi R1+](https://github.com/aledemers/yocto-orangepi-r1plus)

 Dependencies
 ============

-  Layer: meta-rockchip
+  Layer: poky
-  branch: yocto-next

 Patches
 =======

 Please submit any patches against the meta-orangepi-r1plus-bsp layer to the current github repository.

-Maintainer: Alexi Demers <alexidemers@gmail.com>
+Maintainers: Samuel Geoffroy-Héroux <samuel@geoffroy.dev> and Alexi Demers <alexidemers@gmail.com>

 Table of Contents
 =================